thingweb/node-red-contrib-web-of-things/README.md

 In order to consume a Thing and interact with it, drag and drop one of the interaction nodes to a flow.
 Then double click on that node.
-Inside the opened window click the pencil icon next to "Add new consumed-thing..." dropdown.
+Inside the opened window click the pencil icon next to _Add new consumed-thing_ dropdown.

 ![Add new consumed Thing](screenshots/add-thing.png)